This practice guide provides insights into the regulatory framework and trends governing the aviation sector in India.

 Airports in India can be owned, developed and operated by State entities, such as the AAI under the AAI Act, as well as private parties after they have obtained a licence to operate airports from the DGCA and by entering into operation, management and development agreements (“OMDAs”) with the AAI.
 All airports, whether managed by AAI or private parties, must be operated according to the provisions of the AAI Act as well as the Aircraft Act.

-In line with the government’s open-skies policy, the AAI has collaborated with private entities for operation, management and development under the public-private partnership model (“PPP model”).
-The airports of Mumbai, Delhi, Bangalore, Hyderabad, Cochin, and Navi Mumbai are currently operated under the PPP model by way of entering into OMDAs with the AAI.
-Further, the Government of India has granted “in principle” approval for setting up about 18 greenfield airports in the country, to be developed by private parties, State government or other government agencies.
+In line with the Government’s open-skies policy, the AAI has collaborated with private entities for operation, management and development under the public-private partnership model (“PPP model”).
+The airports of Ahmedabad, Bengaluru, Cochin, Delhi, Hyderabad, Lucknow, Mangalore and Mumbai are currently operated under the PPP model by way of entering into OMDAs with the AAI.
+The AAI currently manages a total of 137 airports which include 24 International airports (three Civil Enclaves), 10 Custom Airports (four Civil Enclaves) and 103 Domestic airports (23 Civil Enclaves).
+Further, as at the time of writing this chapter, the Government of India has granted “in principle” approval for setting up about 21 greenfield airports in the country, to be developed by private parties, State Government or other Government agencies.

 1.8 Do the airports impose requirements on carriers flying to and from the airports in India?

 The Aircraft Rules and the AAI Act restrict and qualify access to airports in India.
-Further, AIC 09/2020 dated June 12, 2020 on the “Requirements for grant of Operating Authorisation to Foreign Airlines under Bilateral Air Services Agreements” imposes certain requirements.
+Further, AIC No. 9 imposes certain requirements such as conditions on ownership, effective control and safety qualifications of foreign airlines.

 1.9 What legislative and/or regulatory regime applies to air accidents?
 For example, are there any particular rules, regulations, systems and procedures in place which need to be adhered to?